 The contents of this blog are matters of opinion formed over one more visits.
 There has been some artistry applied and metaphors and similes should not necessarily be taken literally.
+All meals are independently paid for - the author has no conflicts of interest to disclose.

 It was a long wait in the hot sun outside Alex ‘N’ Rolls, Marrickville’s mysterious Vietnamese eatery with no known opening hours, instead having a Facebook fan group where hungry pilgrims share news of whether or not the lights are on, and what proteins remain in stock, on a daily or sometimes hourly basis.